 The structure of your business will determine which income tax forms you’ll need to file each year, and how your taxable income gets reported that provides the correct income upon which to base retirement plan contributions.
 Qualified retirement plan contributions provide valuable tax deductions that help reduce your overall taxes.

 Are you a small business owner with employees?
 A contract worker out on your own?
 The answers determine how the IRS will tax your earnings.
 Check out these guidelines from the IRS to see which filing forms you’ll need, depending on your business structure.

 2. Choose a tax-qualified retirement plan that fits your criteria

 You’ve laid the groundwork by following the correct IRS reporting structure for your business.
 You know how much you’re prepared to contribute to your retirement.
 That means you’re ready to decide which tax-qualified plan to use.
 Each retirement plan comes with its own set of rules and contribution limits.

-Choosing which plan level is right for your business is a personal choice, but one you can ask for guidance from your accountant or financial professional.
+Choosing which plan is right for you and your business is a personal choice, but one you can ask for guidance from your accountant or financial professional.
 “When you understand which level best fits for you, and when it might be appropriate to move up the retirement plan pyramid, everything is a lot easier,” Meilahn says.

 When you’re self-employed, planning for retirement needs to be a self-driven pursuit.
 Whether you’re a new gig worker or have chosen a freelance or contracting gig as your second act in life, it pays to know what your options are so you can create a solid retirement fund that will help you build a brighter future.